orterforth/orterforth/README.txt

 trampoline (a loop that successively calls function pointers).

-# The retro disc controller is replicated #
+# The retro disc controller is emulated #

 orterforth interfaces with the emulated disc drive using the method found in the Installation Manual.
-The protocol used by the PerSci 1070 Intelligent Diskette Controller is implemented in Forth and used to read and write disc sectors directly.
+The protocol used by the PerSci 1070 Intelligent Diskette Controller is partially implemented in Forth and used to read and write disc sectors directly.

 Unlike in the Installation Manual, though, orterforth uses a serial interface to communicate with the disc drive.
 These are widely available on many historical platforms and can be generalised about in code.

+Local system builds implement this interface in-process and access the disc files locally, but other target builds use the target's serial port capability and a server executable provides the interface over a serial link.

 An RS-232 serial port can be added to a modern machine that doesn't have one, using a USB to RS-232 converter.